 Some couples choose to live together but decide against traditional marriage for one reason or another.
-Depending on the living situation and the each of the partners’ employment status, asset division and property rights can become points of contention later. (rewrite, confusing) For example, a couple living together may share a vehicle registered to one partner.
+Depending on the living situation and partners’ employment statuses, asset division and property rights can become points of contention.
+For example, a couple living together may share a vehicle registered to one partner.
 However, the other partner may use the vehicle more than the partner who owns it and relies on the vehicle to get to and from work.
-During a separation, the non-owner may claim that he or she depended on the vehicle and used it for so long that he or she has a right to the vehicle, or that the vehicle falls under shared property.
+During separation, the non-owner may claim that he or she depended on the vehicle and used it for so long that he or she has a right to the vehicle, or that the vehicle falls under shared property.

 Believe it or not, oral agreements do in fact carry weight in legal disputes.
 If one partner claims an oral agreement about the use and ownership of a shared vehicle or another asset, the other partner will need to find a way to disprove the claim.

 A cohabitation agreement is a great way of preventing these issues before they happen.
-Partners who sign a cohabitation agreement can carefully outline each of their financial obligations to the shared household and define each partner’s property rights.
-Many people opt for cohabitation before marriage to ensure the partnership works well in a more intimate setting and proceeding with a cohabitation agreement adds financial security for both partners.
+Partners who sign a cohabitation agreement can carefully outline each of their financial obligations to the shared household.
+In the agreement, they may also define each partner’s property rights.
+Many people opt for cohabitation before marriage to ensure the partnership works well in a more intimate setting.
+Proceeding with a cohabitation agreement adds financial security for both partners.

 Most Americans are familiar with the concept of a common law marriage.
 This type of marriage is less formal but no less legally binding than a traditional marriage with an officiated ceremony.
-In a common law marriage, the couple simply agrees to be married under a certain set of legal rules and receives a Declaration of Informal Marriage as proof of the union.
+In a common law marriage, the couple simply agrees to be married under a certain set of legal rules.
+Subsequently, the couple receives a Declaration of Informal Marriage as proof of the union.
 This form is a valid proof of marriage, and the couple is married for all legal purposes.

-A Declaration of Informal Marriage is a crucial document for couples in these situations, especially when it comes to divorce and inheritance.
+A Declaration of Informal Marriage is a crucial document for couples in these situations.
+This is especially true when it comes to divorce and inheritance.
 A spouse in a common law marriage can claim a share of a deceased partner’s estate if the decedent did not have a will stating other intentions.
 In a divorce, a Declaration of Informal Marriage may determine each divorcing spouse’s property rights.

-Abraham Kant Esquire, of SSJM Family Law, provides robust legal services to our clients in the Central Texas area for all types of family law cases.
-Contact us today for a consultation if you believe you are heading for any type of common law marriage or cohabitation dispute, or better yet before any dispute arises.
+Abraham Kant Esquire of SSJM Family Law provides robust legal services to our clients in the Central Texas area.
+Contact us today for a consultation with our Austin cohabitation lawyer if you believe you are heading for any type of common law marriage or cohabitation dispute.